h3xar0n/eideldevsite/readme.md

 * Cleanup Parallax and plugin for flyins
 * Run through JSLint

-### jQuery UI Deathstar
-* Add Deathstar blowing up Alderaan at the end of history

 ### Skills Update
+* Use React or Angular to generate list of skills
 * Update "Skills" Section, fix icon spacing.
 Add Bash, Tmux, Scrum, Vue.js
 * Create modal window for each skill, explaining what it is, how I use it, and links to all evidence of use